LilithHafner/Quickdraw/README.md

+# Work in progress

 Do you have a Julia package that provides standalone functionality which you would like to share with folks who do not use Julia?
 This is for you.

 # Usage